-The idea that food can be a form of medicine is powerful, especially during a major life transition like menopause.
-You might be surprised to learn that a compound in soybeans, called genistein, has been shown to have a direct impact on hot flashes.
-This natural isoflavone acts like a gentle form of estrogen, helping to cool down those sudden waves of heat from the inside out.
-Whether you get it from your diet or a high-quality supplement, understanding how to use genistein hot flashes relief can be a game-changer.
-We’ll explore the most effective ways to incorporate it into your routine for lasting comfort.
+The idea that food can be medicine is powerful, especially during a major life transition like menopause.
+You might be surprised to learn that a compound in soybeans, called genistein, has been shown to directly impact hot flashes.
+This natural isoflavone acts like a gentle form of estrogen, helping to cool down those sudden waves of heat.
+But figuring out the right approach is key.
+We’ll explore the ideal genistein daily dose, how to find the best genistein supplement, and answer that big question: how much genistein should I take for real relief?

 Key Takeaways